 Turmeric, A.K.A.
 Curcuma longa, is one of the most popular herbs on the market, today.
 While it’s often used as a delicious ingredient to many dishes, it’s also known for having positive effects on both the internal and external body.
 It has a wide variety of uses; it can be used as an oral supplement and a topical skin treatment.
 Turmeric has been used since ancient times and is native to India and Indonesia where it has been used in traditional medicine for over 2,500 years to treat digestive problems, skin infections and arthritis.
 Tip: When taking turmeric as a supplement, be sure to add black pepper to it to increase its effectiveness.

 7. Ginkgo Powder

 This herb stems from Ginkgo trees which are an ancient native species of China.
 It has been cultivated in Southeast Asia for thousands of years as a source of medicine and food.
-Ginkgo Powder can help to protect your cells from damage, improve your blood flow to tissues and organs, reduce inflammation and protect against problems related to blood clots.
+Ginkgo Powder can help to improve your memory, protect your cells from damage, improve your blood flow to tissues and organs, reduce inflammation and protect against problems related to blood clots.